TelegramBots/book/src/1/quickstart.md

 Hello, World!
 I am user 1234567 and my name is Awesome Bot.
 ```

 Great!
 This bot is self-aware.
-To make the bot interact with a user, head to the [next page].
+To make the bot react to user messages, head to the [next page].

 <!-- -->